Sanchit-100/AngryGhosts/README.md

 ## License

-Angry Birds Ghosts is developed as a fan-based project and is not officially associated with the original Angry Birds series by Rovio Entertainment.
+Angry Birds Dead Hour is developed as a fan-based project and is not officially associated with the original Angry Birds series by Rovio Entertainment.
 This project is intended for educational and personal entertainment purposes only.
 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.